We're giving you the chance to win back the value of your meal - every time you dine this month!

 Things to ask your restaurant wedding venue before you book

 Don’t get caught out with unexpected costs or limitations after you’ve booked!
-Here are a few things to ask the restaurant before you go ahead and secure a date.
+There are loads of questions to ask your wedding venue before you book, but here are a few restaurant-specific questions to ask before you go ahead and secure your date:

 Discuss the menu